 Slowly whisk in the vegetable broth, pouring small amounts in at a time.
 Then whisk in the soy sauce as well.

 Raise the heat to medium and allow the mixture to come to a simmer.

-Reduce heat if necessary, stirring often until it reaches a gravy consistency to your liking.
+Stir often and reduce heat if necessary until you’ve reached a gravy consistency of your liking.
 It’s usually about 5-10 minutes for me.

 Crack in some fresh ground pepper, and voila!
 Serve over mashed potatoes, poutine, or any other gravy vessel.

 Note: Store any leftovers in an airtight container in the fridge.
-You can reheat it in the microwave or pour in back into a sauce pot on the stove.
-It may need a little splash of water depending on how thick you made it.
+You can reheat the gravy in the microwave or pour in back into a sauce pot on the stove.
+It may need a splash of water depending on how much it’s thickened.

 No matter how many vegan meat alternatives come to market (like Beyond and Impossible), I’ll always love a good black bean burger.
 They pack so much flavor, and really spice up a plain ol’ burger in my humble opinion.

 They’re great for any occasion, but I’m posting these on the 4th of July because Amurica, amiright?
 Make these for your guests and show off your thoughtfulness and the yumminess of vegan burgers, wahoo!